pollyweb-org/pollyweb-docs/4 ⚙️ Solution/35 💬 Chats/🤔 Prompts/🤔✏️ Prompt inputs/53 1️⃣ ONE prompt.md

     Statement: 😃 Which one?
     Options:
         - ID: A
-          Translation: Option A
+          Title: Option A
         - ID: B
-          Translation: Option A
+          Title: Option A
     ```

     <br/>